Writing process: Social model of writing process

 "The aim of collaborative learning helps students to find more control in their learning situation.

 The social model of writing relies on the relationship between the writers and readers for the purpose of creating meaning.
 "Writers seldom write exactly what they mean and readers seldom interpret a writer's words exactly as the writer intended."

 Even grammar has a social turn in writing: "It may be that to fully account for the contempt that some errors of usage arouse, we will have to understand better than we do the relationship between language, order, and those deep psychic forces that perceived linguistic violations seem to arouse in otherwise amiable people".
 So one cannot simply say a thing is right or wrong.
 There is a difference of degrees attributed to social forces.

+Writing as a Social Activity

+Writing is influenced by social environments, interactions with others, academic expectations and pressure.
+Writing processes are shaped by different types of regulations which includes self-regulation, co-regulation and shared regulation.